Wave-like amplification of near-threshold two-particle reactions: from muon-catalyzed fusion to $\Lambda\bar{\Lambda}$ production at $e^-e^+$ annihilation: Theoretical model for

 which is the inverse of (13).
-It should be noted that when deriving formula (3), the square of the matrix element $\langle dt\mid \hat{V}_{12}(E+\Delta E)\mid n^4He \rangle$, which couples the $d+t$ and $^4He +n$ channels in reaction (1) [2], was included in the constant $A_0$, since the distance between their thresholds $\Delta E=17.6$ MeV significantly exceeded the considered region of collision energies $E\lesssim 100$ keV between $d$ and $t$.
+Formula (3) was obtained in \cite{Mel} for fusion reaction (1) within the framework of the two-coupled-channel model \cite{Bogd1}, in which the interaction of $d$ and $t$ was described by a generalized optical potential, the structure of which was established from the consideration of the problem of two coupled channels $d+t$ and $^4He +n$: the anti-Hermitian part had a separable form, and the Hermitian part was approximated by a local and energy-independent potential.
+It should also be noted that when deriving formula (3) \cite{Bogd1}, the square of the matrix element $\langle dt\mid \hat{V}_{12}(E+\Delta E)\mid n^4He \rangle$, which couples the $d+t$ and $^4He +n$ channels in reaction (1), was included in the constant $A_0$, since the distance between their thresholds $\Delta E=17.6$ MeV significantly exceeded the considered region of collision energies $E\lesssim 100$ keV between $d$ and $t$.
 However, for reactions (13) and (14), the energy dependence of this matrix element, which in this case is determined by the dipole form factor $F_D(E)$, is significant since the distance $\Delta E=2m_{\Lambda}c^2=2.231$ GeV between the thresholds of the $\Lambda+\bar{\Lambda}$ and $e^- + e^+$ channels and the value $9$ MeV$\lesssim E \lesssim 700$ MeV of the considered region of kinetic energies of the $\Lambda\bar{\Lambda}$ pair become comparable.
-To account for this dependence, we use $F_D(E)$ accepted in describing reactions of type (13) [13]
+To account for this dependence, we use $F_D(E)$ accepted in describing reactions of type (13) \cite{Halzen,Mil2,Mil3,Mil4}

 where $s=4(m_{\Lambda}^2c^4+p_{\Lambda}^2c^2)=4(m_{\Lambda}^2c^4+m_{\Lambda}c^2E)=4(m_e^2c^4+p_e^2c^2)$ is the Mandelstam parameter, $E$ is the kinetic energy of the $\Lambda\bar{\Lambda}$ pair, $p_{\Lambda}$ and $p_e$ are the three-dimensional momenta of the electron and $\Lambda$- hyperon, respectively, $\Delta$ is the fitting parameter.
 Then the cross section of reaction (14) is described by the formula